nhsbsa-data-analytics/care-home-prescribing-2020-2023/inst/markdown/01_headline_figures_1.md

 __Care home patients aged 65 years and over received a higher rate of prescribing__ than non-care home patients.
 This includes prescribing of drugs associated with a falls risk and anti-cholinergic burden.
 They received less prescribing of medicines associated with kidney injury.

 Care home patients also received a different range of medicines to non-care home patients.
 They were more likely to receive Vitamin D and drugs for pain relief.
 Non-care home patients were more likely to receive Atorvastatin.
 The total drug cost for Paracetamol for care home patients has doubled in the last five years to an estimated £22.4 million.
+Whereas costs have reduced for non-carehome patients.

 Almost two-thirds of care home patients aged 65 years and over who received prescriptions were female.
 Just over 4 in 10 were females aged 85 years and over.